rohankishore/Spotifyte/README.md

 <br>

-### I hope you'll enjoy using AnimeSnap as much as I enjoyed while making it.
+### I hope you'll enjoy using Spotifyte as much as I enjoyed while making it.
 Thanks a lot!

 ```